Duke-BC-DL-for-Energy-Infrastructure/Colab-Notebooks-for-Training-Models/README.md

 ## Purpose of this repo
 This repo is meant to store any notebooks we use to run experiments with synthetic data.

-## Downloading the notebooks off the repo
+## Using the notebooks
+There are a couple options, including downloading, accessing directly through Google Colab, or cloning the repo.

 To download a notebook, go the repo and click on the notebook.
-Then select raw and either 1) right click and 'Save Page As...' or 2) press <kbd>Ctrl</kbd> + <kbd>s</kbd> or <kdb>⌘</kbd> + <kbd>s</kbd> on mac and then select a location to save it.
+Then select raw and then either 1) right click and 'Save Page As...' or 2) press <kbd>Ctrl</kbd> + <kbd>s</kbd> or <kdb>⌘</kbd> + <kbd>s</kbd> on mac and then select a location to save it.
 Make sure it has the extension '.ipynb'.
 Then, you can upload it to Google Colab or use as a Jupyter Notebook.

+To access through [Google Colab](https://colab.research.google.com/), open up the webiste and a window should appear with recent notebooks listed.
+Click GitHub on the menu bar and copy and paste this link: https://github.com/Duke-BC-Deep-Learning-for-Energy-Access/Colab-Notebooks-for-Training-Models.
+The notebooks in the repo should show up and you can then select on to open it.
+If you want to push to this repo after editing the notebook (also make sure to tell people if you do), go to File -> Save a Copy in GitHub and then change the commit message to be descriptive.
+The information for the repo, branch, and name should be correct (unless you want to push to a different branch).
+Once you hit 'OK', the changes should be made on the remote repo for everyone else to see.

+Alternatively, you could clone the repo on your local computer or on a remote machine and then push it after you edit it.

 ## Organization
 The goal is to keep this repo clutter-free and simple to use.
 That likely means having only one notebook (which would be the most up-to-date version) per experiment.
 Make sure to either tell everyone what you are going to push or make a pull request so the whole team is aware of what changes are being made.